TACC/deployer-docs/source/index.rst

 Organization of Documentation
 _____________________________

-The Deployer documentation is roughly organized into three sections: :doc:`getting-started/index`, which covers installation and basic concepts; the `User Guide <users/index.html>`_, intended for operators who will use Deployer to manage deployments of one or more of the supported projects and the `Developers Guide <developers/index.html>`_, which is intended for individuals wishing to develop
+The Deployer documentation is organized into three sections: :doc:`getting-started/index`, which covers installation and basic concepts; the `User Guide <users/index.html>`_, intended for operators who will use Deployer to manage deployments of one or more of the supported projects and the `Developers Guide <developers/index.html>`_, which is intended for individuals wishing to develop
 Deployer itself.